IRCAD/sight/modules/viz/scene2d/README.md

 - **SHistogramValue**
   Displays the values clicked by mouse on the histogram of the image
 - **SLine**
-  Draw a line on the scene2D
+  Draws a line on the scene2D
 - **SMultipleTF**
   Displays a composite of TF and interact with them.
 - **SNegato**